SlackBuffer/digest_gopl/_notes/idiomatic.md

 - Conventions
+    - Comments
         1. Describe each package in a comment immediately preceding its package declaration
             - For a `main` package, this comment is one or more complete sentences that describe the program as a while
            - The doc comment immediately preceding the `package` declaration documents the package as a whole
            - Only one file in each package should have a package doc comment
            - Extensive doc comments are often placed in a file of their own, conventionally called `doc.go`
         2. Write a comment before the declaration of each function to specify its behavior
-    - > These conventions are used by tools like `go doc` and `godoc` to locate and display documentation
+        - These conventions are used by tools like `go doc` and `godoc` to locate and display documentation
     - Short names are preferred, especially for local variables
         - The larger the scope of a name, the longer and more meaningful it should be
     - Use "camel case"